kden/kden.github.io/sunlight-sensor/SensorHardwareV2.md

   <figcaption>The internal layout of the sensor prototype.</figcaption>
 </figure>

 My biggest splurge, which made me feel a bit ill because I know that a piece of plastic this size is worth a few cents, was a set of Stealthmounts Cleats and Feet, compatible with the Milwaukee Tool packout system.
-I don't have a 3D printer, and I was so close to getting this prototype outside that I didnt' want to spend time woodworking.
+I don't have a 3D printer, and I was so close to completing this prototype that I didnt' want to spend time woodworking.
 I used JB Weld PlasticWeld epoxy to glue the "feet" to the enclosure boxes, and attached the cleats to simple wood staked stands.

 <figure>
   <img src="images/stealth_mounts_cleat_and_foot.jpg" width="400" alt="A black plastic Stealthmounts cleat and foot, used for mounting the sensor enclosure." />